dotmitsu/ansible-strongswan-vpn-easy-install/roles/strongswan/README.md

 Copy <code>/etc/ipsec.d/cacerts/ca-cert.pem</code> from remote host to local host
 <code>/etc/ipsec.d/cacerts/ca-cert.pem</code>

-It is necessary that the key is located in this path /etc/ipsec.d/cacerts/ca-cert.pem on local mashine.
-Otherwise, the vpn client may not accept it.
+It is necessary that the key is located in this path /etc/ipsec.d/cacerts/ca-cert.pem on local mashine.<br> Otherwise, the vpn client may not accept it.<br>
 Use any vpn client you want.

 Auth method EAP<br>